takofaru/survblock/README.md

 ---

-**Stellar VerifySurvey DApp** - Powering High-Integrity Research on the Blockchain.
+**survblock** - Powering High-Integrity Research on the Blockchain.